kizniche/Mycodo/mycodo-manual.md

 Max Age (seconds) | The maximum allowable age of the measurement.
 If the age is greater than this, the gauge will turn off, indicating there is an issue.
 Value Font Size (em) | The font size of the measurement value in em.
 Timestamp Font Size (em) | The font size of the timestamp value in em.
+Decimal Places | The number of digits to display to the right of the decimal.
 Measurement | The device to display information about.

 ### Output